What Made the Red Man Red?: Modern reception

 Modern reception of the song has been generally negative, especially due to its use of slurs such as "squaw", gibberish utterances, and joking answers to the children's questions.
-Writing in Seeing Red: Hollwood's Pixelated Skins: American Indians and Film (2013), David Martinez said, "the animators took the liberty of demeaning an entire race in the name of entertainment."
+Writing in Seeing Red: Hollywood's Pixelated Skins: American Indians and Film (2013), David Martinez said, "the animators took the liberty of demeaning an entire race in the name of entertainment."
 Wired described the song as "thoroughly appalling" and "arguably more racist than anything in the notorious Song of the South".
 Though Hollywood.com named the 1953 film as the third-best Peter Pan adaption that same year, it recommended that viewers "forget that whole 'What Made the Red Man Red?' part, for obvious reasons".
 Greg Ehrbar, writing in Mouse Tracks: The Story of Walt Disney Records (2013), said the song "veers precariously into politically incorrect territory".
 Sasha Houston Brown, Santee Sioux tribe member and adviser to the American Indian Success Program at Minneapolis Community and Technical College, said the song was dehumanizing and embarrassing to watch as a child.

 In 2014, AllDay said that "the one time they break into song" is the only time the Native Americans do not speak in broken English throughout the film.
 Bustle described the song a "big ol' pile of racism", and The Guardian said that the song presents a risk of redface when performed live and is "exactly as alarming to modern eyes and ears as its title suggests".
 The following year, Media Diversified said the "horror that was the song" reinforces stereotypes and racist attitudes.
 Writing for Tor.com, American author and critic Mari Ness said that the "cartoon war dance" and song go even further than Barrie's play by "stat[ing] that the Indians are not just savages, but sexist savages, who force Wendy to go fetch firewood while the other boys have fun."

 Marc Davis, one of the supervising animators of the 1953 film, said in an interview years after the production,I'm not sure we would have done the Indians if we were making this movie now.
 And if we had we wouldn't do them the way we did back then...
-The Indians were Ward Kimball’s stuff.
+The Indians were Ward Kimball's stuff.
 Beautifully done.
 The Indians could not have been done that way nowadays.
 I like them.
 Very funny.
-Very entertaining, especially the Big Chief.Disney historian Jim Korkis stated in attempt to clarify, "It is important to remember that Peter Pan was supposed to represent a young boy’s impression of pirates, mermaids and Indians and, as a result, these fanciful creations bore more of a relation to popular culture storybooks than reality."
+Very entertaining, especially the Big Chief.Disney historian Jim Korkis stated in attempt to clarify, "It is important to remember that Peter Pan was supposed to represent a young boy's impression of pirates, mermaids and Indians and, as a result, these fanciful creations bore more of a relation to popular culture storybooks than reality."